Immigrant Union

-Immigrant Union is an Australian-American psychedelic folk/country band from Melbourne.
+Immigrant Union are an Australian-American psychedelic folk and country supergroup from Melbourne.
 It consists of Brent DeBoer (from The Dandy Warhols), Bob Harrow, Peter Lubulwa, Ben Street and Paddy McGrath-Lester.
 Courtney Barnett and her band consisting of Dave Mudie and Bones Sloane were members of Immigrant Union from 2011 to 2013 and feature on their second studio album Anyway.